 Artist Statement

-My practice focuses on the broken elements of nature, examined through collages and paintings.
+My practice focuses on the broken elements of nature and the space around them, examined through collages and paintings.
 Working with collages allows me to explore form and composition while encouraging fluidity and spontaneity in my process.
-My recent works depict trees in parks with branches that have been visibly cut and have healed over time.
-I am drawn to this subject, perhaps as part of my effort to understand myself apart from my own perceptions.
+My recent work depicts a reconfigured space around a piece of a cut branch, a recurring subject matter in my paintings.
+This painting transforms the space into a landscape that takes shape within the realms of my own perception and imagination.
+My works represent an effort to understand my own experience and emotions.

 Curriculum Vitae